 Gouache is a watercolor paint that is opaque rather than transparent.
 This gives gouache more functional latitude than pure watercolor, and has more in common with acrylic or oil paints in some ways.
-In Paquette’s signature format for gouache painting, these works are all remarkably small, usually no more than two to four inches in any direction.
+In Paquette’s signature format for gouache painting, these works are all remarkably small, usually no more than three to five inches in any direction.
 The story behind these small works – as well as the history of gouache itself – is told in the essay by curator and art historian Sally E. Mansfield in the book, Thomas Paquette | Gouaches.
 Buy it on Amazon or Eyeful Press.